 Online conference registration

-- Access to the hospitality desk
+- Access to all sessions online

 - Certificate of participation (upon request)